 An openness to change creates space for new relationships, new adventures, new opportunities – holding tightly to what was shuts you down and stifles growth and happiness.

-Keeping in mind that genetic predisposition does not guarantee your future encourages to you to make positive nutrition and lifestyle choices today, not out of fear but simply because you love yourself well.
+Keeping in mind that genetic predisposition does not guarantee your future encourages you to make positive nutrition and lifestyle choices today, not out of fear but simply because you love yourself well.

 A sense of personal responsibility shelters you from a victim mentality and inspires problem-solving and seeking out the next possible baby step that can move you forward.